 It really, really does taste like the unhealthy traditional store-bought version, actually even better.

-It took me several times before I experienced the whipped topping magic.
+It took me several times of getting it right before I experienced the whipped topping magic.

 The secret is the can of coconut milk has to be cold enough for the full-fat part to solidify.